Configuring maxBounds and minZoom in Leaflet via Python

 ).add_to(m)

-# 3. Fit the map to the operational bounds on load
+# Set the panning cage to the operational extent on first load

 m.fit_bounds(OPERATIONAL_BOUNDS)